How to Prepare Your PPF Kit When It Arrives – Step-by-Step Guide

 Proper preparation saves time, avoids stress, and ensures your PPF installation looks professional.

-By unpacking and inspecting your kit first, weeding carefully, and working in ideal conditions, you’ll set yourself up for success.
+By unpacking and inspecting your kit first and working in ideal conditions, you’ll set yourself up for success.

 If anything looks off or you’re unsure don’t hesitate to contact us via Live Chat or WhatsApp.
 We’re here to help you even during your installation process.